‘Young And The Restless’ Spoilers Week Of April 9: J.T. Confesses, Devon Changes His Mind, Ashley Doubts Kyle

 — Kelly Kruger (@KrugerKelly) March 28, 2018

 The latest Young and the Restless spoilers for the week of April 9 also state that Mariah will show her vulnerable side.
 Things seem to be getting interesting between her and Kyle, so she may allow Jack’s son to see a softer side of her.
-Other Young and the Restless spoilers reveal that Kyle will also try to find out Dina’s (Marla Adam) secret, according to Courier Journal.
+Other Young and the Restless spoilers reveal that Kyle will also try to find out Dina’s (Marla Adam) secret, according to the Courier Journal.

 Think you know everything about The Young and the Restless?
 Here's another chance to earn your status – answer this trivia to find out where you rank in Genoa City! #YR45 pic.twitter.com/xT6rluFgkq